-The perception in the workplace is that Millennials and college graduates know how to use social media for business.
+The perception in the workplace is that Gen y and college graduates know how to use social media for business.
 Pay attention and do the homework below and you just might be successful!

-Social Media Homework For College Students And Millennials To Help With An Internship Or Job Search
+Social Media Homework For College Students And Gen Ys To Help With An Internship Or Job Search

 Develop Your Public-Facing Social Media Profile